kul-group/Kulkarni-Group-Handbook-v2/Making_Images.md

 ### Guidelines

-1. Use descriptive axes and titles, include units, and make the fontsize large
+1. Use descriptive axes and titles, include units, and make the fontsize large (~16 pt.).
+Include other relevant technical information (like the DFT functional you used) in a textbox below the image.

 2. Use appropriate color schemes.
 [Colorbrewer](https://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3) can help you pick combinations of colors which look good.
 Use different shades to accomodate colorblind users.

 3. Don't put too much data on a single plot.
+What are you trying to say?
 Like your writing, your images should "tell a story".

 ### Using Matplotlib